yonghyun-K/GECal/README.md

 install.packages("GECal")
 ```

-GECal can instead be installed using the package *devtools*.
-Please install *devtools* if it is unavailable.
+The latest version of GECal can instead be installed using the package *devtools*.
 ``` r
 install.packages("devtools") # Install "devtools" if it is unavailable. devtools::install_github("yonghyun-K/GECal", dependencies = T)